Foxy/foxy-cloudflare-addtocart-signing/README.md

 It allows you to generate HMAC verified forms and links for your static pages or pages hosted in third party services, provided you control the domain.

-A simple explanation so you know what to expect: you will prepare your website without any hmac encoding, deploy the script to Cloudflare as a cloudflare worker, and set up your store's web page in Cloudflare to use the worker.
-Once this is done, the script will act on your site to encode the links and re-render the page with the encoded add-to-carts.
+A simple explanation so you know what to expect: you will prepare your website without any hmac signing, deploy the script to Cloudflare as a cloudflare worker, and set up your store's web page in Cloudflare to use the worker.
+Once this is done, the script will act on your site to cryptographically sign the links and re-render the page with the signed add-to-carts.

 ## Usage